medialab/xan/docs/cmd/rename.md

                            for the full syntax.
 Note that given selection must not include a same column more than once.
     -p, --prefix <prefix>  Prefix to add to all the column names.
+    -f, --force            Ignore unknown columns to be renamed.

 Common options:
     -h, --help             Display this message